Guiimartinho/Hardware_Neural_Net/README.md

 The text Artificial Intelligence: A Modern Approach and MIT OpenCourseware AI class (specifically the handout on neural nets) helped me understand the implementation of neural networks.

-Captain Silva provided support with trying to instantiate a number of modules based off of an input generic (not attempted in project).
-Dr. Martin Carlisle (DFCS) provided help with determining that the input level should not be nodes (mentioned in debugging section).

-I viewed C2C Kevin Cooper's writeup to have a glimpse of excellence.